Gertrud Kolmar: Writing

-Literary standing

 Post-war critics have accorded Kolmar a very high place in literature.
 Jacob Picard, in his epilogue to Gertrud Kolmar: Das Lyrische Werk described her both as 'one of the most important woman poets' in the whole of German literature, and 'the greatest lyrical poetess of Jewish descent who has ever lived'.
 Michael Hamburger withheld judgement on the latter affirmation on the grounds he was not sufficiently competent to judge, but agreed with Picard's high estimation of her as a master poet in the German lyrical canon.
 Patrick Bridgwater, citing the great range of her imagery and verse forms, and the passionate integrity which runs through her work, likewise writes that she was 'one of the great poets of her time, and perhaps the greatest woman poet ever to have written in German'.

-Posthumous honours

-A Stolperstein at Münchener Str 18a in Schöneberg, Berlin.

-On 24 February 1993, a plaque in her honour was placed at Haus Ahornallee 37, in Berlin's Charlottenburg suburb.
-Her name has also been given to a street in Berlin which runs directly through the former site of Hitler's Reich Chancellery, near the location of the Führerbunker.

-Thanks to local activists and community organizers in Chicago, Illinois, rededicated Kolmar Park, located in the city's Old Irving Park neighborhood, in honor of Gertrud Kolmar.
-On September 22, 2022, Mayor Lori Lightfoot spoke at the rededication ceremony for the park’s new designation.